0xarun/Write-ups/THM/cherryblossom/cherryblossom.md

 ```

 Yeah .ctz is cherrytree file.
-Cherrytree is default on kali machine but we can't open its ask passwd
+Cherrytree is default on kali machine. but we can't open the file journal.ctz its ask passwd

 Now its time to crack!
 7-zip coz file cammnd shows "7-zip archive data"